fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 <img src="https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/Images%20for%20Readme/KNN.png" width="1000" height="400">

 ### (3) SVM (with and without class weight assignment)
-Since the dataset is severly imbalanced, we used a prediction classifier that is commonly used in imbalanced datasets, Support Vector Machine (SVM).
-We assigned either an equal or double the weight to class 1 in comparison to class 0 to model this algorithm.
+Support Vector Machine (SVM) is a prediction classifier that is commonly used in imbalanced datasets.
+We either assigned an equal or double the weight to class 1 compared to class 0 before training the models.

 <img src="https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/Images%20for%20Readme/SVM.png" width="450" height="500">